fvwmorg/fvwm3/dev-docs/DEVELOPERS.md

 Branch Workflows / Submitting Code Changes
 ==========================================

-The main FVWM3 repository treats the `master` branch as stable, in that it's the branch which has the most tested code on it, and the branch from which releases are made.
+The main FVWM3 repository treats the `main` branch as stable, in that it's the branch which has the most tested code on it, and the branch from which releases are made.
 Formal releases of FVWM3 are tagged, in the form `x.y.z`, historical versions of FVWM3 are tagged as `version-x_y_z`.
-Untagged code may well accumulate on `master`, which will go to form the next release.
+Untagged code may well accumulate on `main`, which will go to form the next release.

 Other branches in the repository will reflect on-going development from core fvwm-workers.
 As such, these branches are often in a state of flux, and likely